marcinwiacek/requestor/readme.md

 Requestor

-Application for sending requests.
+Application for sending, analizing and testing requests.
 Designed as replacement for SoapUI, Ready API, Postman and many other tools.
-Written using nodeJS (=speed, no problems with onboarding in many companies, support for all important features, etc.).
+Written using nodeJS (=speed, code available, no problems with onboarding in some companies, support for all important features, etc.).

 Allows for concurrent work.

 # Why another app?